-I’m pulling the ham out of the oven when my phone dings with a text notification.
-It’s from Ella.
+I was pulling the ham out of the oven when my phone dinged with a text message.
+It was from Ella.

 Updated ETA: 5:15.
 Jack’s grandkids don’t want to let me leave.